MicheleBarucca97/StreamDataAnalytics/README.md

 |bot                              |20.0                             |2021-11-27 17:34:40+0200         |2021-11-27 17:34:44+0200         |
 |human                            |68.0                             |2021-11-27 17:34:40+0200         |2021-11-27 17:34:44+0200         |
 ```
+So the tubling windows acts on the historical data, but they also give real-time updates whenever a new data arrives.

 **Q4-logical hopping window**
-The average difference between new and old length of the last 8 seconds every 8 seconds group by the type of user
+The average difference between new and old length of the last 8 seconds every 6 seconds group by the type of user
 ```
 SELECT userType, AVG(newLength-oldLength) AS AVG_DIFF_LEN,
   TIMESTAMPTOSTRING(WINDOWSTART, 'yyy-MM-dd HH:mm:ssZ','UTC+2') as window_start,